xrisaD/CI-CDPipeline/README.md

 ### Run the demo

 1. Clone or fork the repo
-2. Create a Slack channel
+2. Create a Slack channel and a heroku app
-4. Create the secrets (HEROKU_API_KEY, SLACK_WEBHOOK) and pass them as environment variables through the Github Settings.
+4. Create two secrets (HEROKU_API_KEY, SLACK_WEBHOOK) and pass them as environment variables through the Github Settings.

 ## 2. A CI/CD with Jenkins
 ### Description:
 The first step was to create a VM on Google Cloud and set up the Jenkins server on that machine.
 After that, we had to create a Multibranch pipeline [3] from the Jenkins UI and a Jenkinsfile inside the Github repository [4].
+The Jenkinsfile has 4 stages (Prebuild, Build, Test and Deploy).
+When we push or do a pull request the pipeline is triggered and the steps at these stages run.
+However, the Deploy stage runs only when we push at the main branch.
+All these are executed at a docker container.
 ### The Pipeline:
 ![](imgs/pipeline-jenkins.png)
 ### The App:
 https://version-app-jenkins.herokuapp.com/

+### Run the demo
+After creating a heroku app, follow the **Setup Jenkins** to install the necessary plugins and and integrate Jenkins with Github.

 ### Setup Jenkins